Join us for a while in the old restored kitchen cafe for a range of sweet and savory meal options.

 Gracy’s Pizzeria & Bistro

 Experience Westport House in a whole new way when you step back in time with a sumptuous Victorian Afternoon Tea in the gorgeous formal Drawing Room – served by your own Victorian maid.
-Pre-book your group’s visit anytime or drop in on Saturday or Sunday afternoon’s from July 1st to August 30th.

 Your afternoon tea includes a selection of open and closed sandwiches, mini cakes, homebaked scones served with fresh cream and jam and accompanied by a hot cup of tea or coffee.
 Seating is family style in tables of 8 so you may have the opportunity to meet some new people.